deveshm/connormcgarr.github.io/_posts/2018-01-12-Zero-To-Hero.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/Screenshot.png" alt="">

-I realize this picture is small, so I will divide it into more readable portions, so you can view it more easily.
+I realize this picture is small so I will divide it into more readable portions, so you can view it more easily.

 First thing I do is create a new tab with the IP address of the machine I am going after with the hostname (here it is 10.10.10.10 TEST and 10.10.10.20 TEST_DEV along with 10.10.10.30 PROD_1):